Special land tax is a one-off tax charged in certain circumstances where land that has been exempt from land tax is no longer exempt.

 When does it apply?

-Special land tax applies if certain exemptions from land tax cease to apply.
+If certain land loses its exempt status before 16 December 2020, special land tax will apply.
 The liability arises when the relevant exemption ceases to apply to the land.
 These exemptions include:

-- Land owned by a public statutory authority, or
+- land owned by a public statutory authority, and

-The date special land tax is payable will be set out in the notice of assessment that we send you.
+The date special land tax is payable will be set out in the notice of assessment sent to you.

 Who is liable?